 Zakriya Rabani.
 Artist.

-Exhibited in galleries, museums, and parks all throughout Florida, Georgia and New York, Rabani built his own version of a classroom, “Decks n’ Desks: A lesson in Flow” for a solo show in Gainesville, FL which led to the selection of the Atlantic Center of the “Arts 26th Annual University Student Exhibition” curated by Luis Gispert in New Smyrna Beach, FL, Rabani one of three selected from all universities in the state of Florida.
+Exhibited nationwide in galleries, museums, competitions and public art spaces, Rabani built his own version of a classroom, “Decks n’ Desks: A lesson in Flow” for a solo show in Gainesville, FL.
+Rabani was one of three selected from all universities in the state of Florida which for the Atlantic Center of the “Arts 26th Annual University Student Exhibition” curated by Luis Gispert in New Smyrna Beach, FL.
 Freeride Surf Shop in Gainesville, Fl sponsored an exclusive promo performance video for an outrageously sized skateboard that was part of Rabani’s Deck Series.
-Rabani has public work installed at Tattnall Square Park, Macon, Ga for their “Art in The Park Exhibition” and The Museum of Arts and Sciences Macon, Ga for their “Augmented” exhibition curated by Craig Coleman.
-Of recent note, Rabani has published his book, Divine Decks, Tampa, which is part of a long-term work he plans to establish around the United States.
+Rabani has has public work installed at Tattnall Square Park, Macon, Ga for their “Art in The Park Exhibition” and The Museum of Arts and Sciences Macon, Ga for their “Augmented” exhibition curated by Craig Coleman.
+He has been a resident at the Franconia Sculpture Park in Shafer, MN and is a 2019 ArtFields Best Installation Performance Winner.

 By the age of 24, Zakriya Rabani achieved national rankings in both the sports of Tennis and Beach Volleyball, MFA from the University of South Florida and a BFA from the University of Florida.
 Founder of two separate collegiate beach volleyball organizations Rabani has extreme amounts of passion, mysteries from his Middle Eastern heritage, all the while always having a love for sharing information and experiences through storytelling and teaching.